OpenEvalProject/evals/manuscripts/elife-87729/v1/manuscript.md

 **Figure 6.:** (A) By increasing the strength of the non-oscillatory response, the broadening of accuracy becomes more prominent.
 (B) Changing the nature of the phasic relationship between the slower and the faster (oscillatory component) greatly influences the TGM, from having all channels in-phase (left) towards having all channels anti-phase (right).

-Specifically, I set up a response function such that, after stimulus presentation, the non-oscillatory additive response ramps up to a stimulus-specific target value in about 100 s, and then slowly decays to finally vanish at around 800 ms. Also, I modulate the strength of the oscillatory response using values of zk¯ (see Methods) that differ between the two stimuli by a magnitude that ranges from 0.0 (no difference) to 1.0 (for reference, the examples in the previous figures had a difference of 0.5).
+Specifically, I set up a response function such that, after stimulus presentation, the non-oscillatory additive response ramps up to a stimulus-specific target value in about 100 s, and then slowly decays to finally vanish at around 800 ms. Also, I modulate the strength of the oscillatory response using values of $z^{k}¯$ (see Methods) that differ between the two stimuli by a magnitude that ranges from 0.0 (no difference) to 1.0 (for reference, the examples in the previous figures had a difference of 0.5).
 As seen in Figure 6A, the strength of decoding accuracy grows as the difference in the slow response increases.

 Another feature commonly seen on real data are the vertical and horizontal bars of high accuracy stemming from the time point of maximum accuracy (see Figure 2A), which is sometimes interpreted as evidence of stimulus representation recurrence in the brain.
 I show in Figure 6B that this feature emerges from a phase coupling between the oscillatory component and the slower component (with respect to the stimuli).
-For example, following the notation established in Methods, an in-phase relationship means that the sign of (φ1¯−φ2¯) at tmax is the same than the sign of (z1¯−z2¯).
-Note that the sign of (z1¯−z2¯) will likely be maintained for most of the trial since this component is slow, therefore creating the effect in the TGM.
+For example, following the notation established in Methods, an in-phase relationship means that the sign of $(\phi^{1}¯−\phi^{2}¯)$ at $t_{max}$ is the same than the sign of $(z^{1}¯−z^{2}¯)$.
+Note that the sign of $(z^{1}¯−z^{2}¯)$ will likely be maintained for most of the trial since this component is slow, therefore creating the effect in the TGM.
 That was the case for all panels of Figure 6A.
-For Figure 6B, while keeping (z1¯−z2¯) = 0.5 (as in the middle panel of Figure 6A), I varied the phase consistency between the oscillatory and the non-oscillatory components.
+For Figure 6B, while keeping $(z^{1}¯−z^{2}¯)$ = 0.5 (as in the middle panel of Figure 6A), I varied the phase consistency between the oscillatory and the non-oscillatory components.
 In the leftmost panel, the oscillatory and the non-oscillatory components are in-phase for all channels, while in the rightmost panel, they are anti-phase for all channels; in between, 25%, 50%, and 75% of the channels are in-phase (and 75%, 50%, and 25% are anti-phase, respectively).
 As observed, the type of phase consistency between the oscillatory and the non-oscillatory component has a strong impact on the TGM.
 In particular, the in-phase relation bears the most consistent patterns with the considered real data.

-## Amplitude increases modulate the size of the effect
+### Amplitude increases modulate the size of the effect

 Are modulations in the amplitude of the stimulus-specific oscillation necessary for the effects we observe in real data?
 They are not, but they can enhance the already existing patterns.